For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Part of the manufacturing process for PTFE uses a chemical known as perfluorooctanoic acid (PFOA), which has been linked to numerous health and environmental issues.

-PFOA is what the Environmental Protection Agency (EPA) deemed an “emerging contaminant,” due to its extremely persistent toxic nature in the environment, and when airborne, its ability to travel long distances.
+PFOA is what the EPA deemed an “emerging contaminant,” due to its extremely persistent toxic nature in the environment, and when airborne, its ability to travel long distances.

 This “cause for concern for the environment and human health” is what led the EPA to create a voluntary pact with manufacturers who use PTFE.
 The goal was to eliminate PFOAs from the manufacturing process entirely by 2015.